 Just north of Wooli is a series of forest tracks that allows you to trek the magnificant coastal bushland.
 The tracks offer the chance to take in woodlands, mangroves, salt marsh, swamps, wet heaths and grasslands.
 A feast for the senses of any nature lover!

-Wooli is an Urban Location area within the local government area of Clarence Valley in New South Wales, it is located approximately 485kms from the capital Sydney and extends over an area of 31.429 square kilometers.
+Wooli is an Urban Location area within the local government area of Clarence Valley in New South Wales, it is located approximately 485kms from the capital Sydney and extends over an area of 31.429 square kilometres.
 Wooli has a recorded population of 414 residents and is within the Australian Eastern Daylight Time zone Australia/Sydney.

 If you are planning a visit to Wooli we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Wooli and think we’ve missed something, let us know and we’ll share it here.